 Binders.
 PU binders are often used to bond different types of fibers and other materials to each other.
-Binders made from PU help to provide a permanent gluing effect between organic materials and long-strand lumbers, oriented strand boards, laminated veneer lumber, medium density fiber boards, particle boards and straw boards.
-As a binding material, the ratio of the hard-/soft segments of PUs should be high and good thermal stability is required.
-Sometime a specific or moderate acid number (not too high or not too low), weak crystallinity, limited molecular weight and narrow particle distribution (if PU dispersion) are preferred for a good quality binder.
+Binders made from PU help to provide a permanent gluing effect between organic materials and longstrand lumbers, oriented strand boards, laminated veneer lumber, medium density fiber boards, particle boards, and straw boards.
+As a binding material, the ratio of the hard-/soft segments of PUs should be high, and good thermal stability is required.
+Sometimes a specific or moderate acid number (not too high or not too low), weak crystallinity, limited molecular weight, and narrow particle distribution (if PU dispersion) are preferred for a good quality binder.
 To impart excellent chemical resistivity in PU binders, hybridization with acrylic polymer is also preferable.
-The main areas of application are in elastomeric or rubbery flooring surfaces, wood panel manufacturing, ink-jet printing, foundry industries and sand casting [33-34].
+The main areas of application are elastomeric or rubbery flooring surfaces, wood panel manufacturing, ink-jet printing, foundry industries, and sand casting [36-37].
 Among these, the major application to which PU binders are put is in the production of oriented strand board (OSB).
-The use of these panels cut across flooring and structural sheathing, shop panels, joist and beams and other manufactured housing applications.
-Also, the fabrication of rebonded foams, which are used as carpet underlay, mainly take advantage of PU binders and other chemicals to adhere flexible scrap PU foams to the underlay carpeting.
-Due to its excellent binding properties, PU has been proposed as a suitable alternative to binders based on organic solvents [35-36].
+The use of these panels cut across the flooring and structural sheathing, shop panels, joist and beams, and other manufactured housing applications.
+Also, the fabrication of rebonded foams, which are used as carpet underlay, mainly takes advantage of PU binders and other chemicals to adhere flexible scrap PU foams to the underlay carpeting.
+Due to its excellent binding properties, PU has been proposed as a suitable alternative to binders based on organic solvents [38-39].

-Binders represent a comparatively small segment of the overall PU market, with the total EMEA output at just under 240,000 tonnes in 2017.
-The vast majority of this was destined for the manufacture of wood composite panels, and in particular OBS boards.
-The production of these panels is stagnant in Western Europe, but the market is experiencing dynamic growth in Eastern Europe [6].
+Binders represent a comparatively small segment of the overall PU market, with the total Europe, Middle-East & Africa output of 250,000 tonnes in 2019, slightly higher than its volume in 2017 (240,000 tonnes).
+The vast majority of this was destined for the manufacture of wood composite panels and in particular OBS boards.
+The production of these panels is stagnant in Western Europe, but the market is experiencing dynamic growth in Eastern Europe.
+The fallout of COVID-19 is anticipated to cause a contraction in the production of 10.8% in 2020, with the market fully recovering by 2023 [7,10].